U.K. Subs: 1982–1983

 The band recorded their next album at the rural Jacobs Studio in Farnham, Surrey in the south of England.
 Endangered Species was released 19 March 1982 on the band's new label, NEMS, which also folded shortly after the release of the album.
 Harper and Garratt both consider this album to be the U.K. Sub's best album.
 Following the recording of the album, Steve Roberts was fired at the end of 1981 and the Subs used both Mal Aisling and John Towe as replacements.
 The band toured the U.S. in support of the album, hoping to get signed to a U.S. label.
 It was their second tour of the U.S.; the first occurring in 1979.
 In July 1982, they became the first Western band to perform in Poland since the imposition of martial law, and the suppression of the trade union Solidarity.
 Their concert was held in Gdańsk, and they were supported by Brygada Kryzys.

-In 1983, the band released the three-song Shake Up the City EP on Abstract Records, also recorded at Jacobs studios.
+In 1983, the band released the three-song Shake Up the City EP on Abstract Records, which they also recorded at Jacobs studios.
 Drummer Kim Wylie played on the EP and for the subsequent tours of the U.K., Europe, and the U.S. They again played several concerts in Poland in 1983 with new wave Polish band Republika.
 Differences in musical direction, as well as the inability to secure a U.S. record deal, led to Gibbs, Garrett, and Harper going their separate ways, although Harper would continue to use the U.K. Subs name with frequently changing members backing him.
 The three would reunite for the first time in July 1988 to record Killing Time.